Relations between China and Japan

 Mt.
 Fuji from Tokyo Japan, February 2008.
 Image by Toshihiro Oimatsu from Amagasaki, Hyogo available under a Creative Commons license .

 When Chinese regional power reached a highpoint in the Tang dynasty, Japan sent embassies to China and adopted the Chinese Confucian administrative system, although it never became a vassal state like Korea and Vietnam.
 A Buddhist scholar Jianzhen went to Japan in 754 with many scriptures.
 He founded the temple Tōshōdai-ji which still stands today.
 There have been occasions where China attempted to conquer Japan.
 After the Mongol dynasty overwhelmed the Song dynasty China, Kublai Khan launched an invasion of Japan in 1274.
 They were defeated by the violent storms at seas and also staunch Japanese defense.
 The event was repeated in 1281 when a typhoon drowned thousands of Mongol troops, the term ‘Kamikaze ’ (Divine Wind) comes from this incident.
-Plans for a third invasion in 1285 were abandoned probably on the basis of the crippling costs involved.
+Plans for a third invasion in 1285 were abandoned due to the extreme projected cost.
 The plan has its echo in the attempted Spanish Armada invasion of Britain in 1588.

 Tokyo, Japan